Upgrade Business Internet in Canada: A Comprehensive Guide

 3. Check What’s Available

 Call your current ISP and at least two competitors.
-Ask specifically about: fiber availability, 5G coverage, DOCSIS 4.0 timeline, and business-specific plans.
+Ask specifically about: fibre availability, 5G coverage, DOCSIS 4.0 timeline, and business-specific plans.
+You can also use our business internet by city guide to narrow down likely provider options.

 4. Get Quotes for Multiple Options